 At the beginning of this chapter basic grasses were defined as the permanent and desirable turf grasses which will predominate as the lawn ages, and give the kind of turf wanted.
 Obviously, if basic grasses are to predominate in the lawn they must form the bulk of the seed mixture.
+A good lawn mixture must first of all be composed chiefly of basic grasses, such as Kentucky Bluegrass, Poa Trivialis, Chewings Fescue, Bent and Clover.
 Unfortunately, this condition is not found in all mixtures.
-The basic grasses named are more expensive than other varieties, and so filler or nurse grasses are frequently used in overabundance to lower the cost of the seed.
+The grasses named are more expensive than other varieties, and so filler or nurse grasses are frequently used in overabundance to lower the cost of the seed.
 Such seed mixtures cannot make good lawns because of the absence of permanent turf producing varieties.
 A cheap mixture is more expensive in the end.